imagej/imagej.github.io/_pages/help/troubleshooting.md

 The other debug mode
 --------------------

-There is another debug mode, which can be enabled in the {% include bc content='Edit | Options | Misc...'%} menu, by checking *Debug mode*.
+There is another debug mode, which can be enabled in the {% include bc path='Edit | Options | Misc...'%} menu, by checking *Debug mode*.
 This might reveal different information than using the techniques described above.
 For maximum debugitude, turn on both!

 If ImageJ freezes or hangs
 --------------------------